English football clubs in international competitions: Qualification for UEFA competitions

+UEFA Europa League first qualifying round: Premier League club with the best UEFA Fair Play ranking that has not already qualified for Europe, but only if England has one of the top three positions and has a fair play score of above eight.; As of 2015, Fair Play no longer earns this Europa League spot.
+Instead, such teams will be awarded in cash prizes, with the money to be spent on related initiatives.

 Wales-based clubs

 Note that some Football League clubs are not based in England.
 Because they are members of the Football Association of Wales (FAW), the question of which country clubs like Cardiff City and Swansea City should represent in European competitions has caused long-running discussions in UEFA.
 Despite being a member of the FAW, Swansea took up one of England's three available places in the UEFA Europa League in 2013–14, thanks to winning the League Cup in 2012–13.
 The right of Welsh clubs to take up such English places was in doubt until UEFA clarified the matter in March 2012.

 Title winners

 Liverpool are the most successful English and British team internationally with fourteen honours, winning the most prestigious Champions League six times, also English and British records.
 A full list of winners is below.